top of page

 • Foreign material

 Dogs especially have been known to get foreign objects stuck in their paw pads and in between their toes.
-If you notice your dog excessively licking his paws, double check that their is nothing stuck in there.
+Sticks, sap, thorns, etc. If you notice your dog excessively licking his paws, double check that their is nothing stuck in there.

 • Chemical irritants

-Lawn fertilizer, household air fresheners, room sprays, carpet powders, ice melts, laundry detergents, and even flea and tick medications (they contain known neurotoxins).
+Lawn fertilizer, household air fresheners, room sprays, carpet powders, ice melts, laundry detergents, and even flea and tick products.
 All of these are not meant to come into contact with skin, yet our pets are exposed to them routinely.
 Lessen the load on your pet by cleaning up their environment inside and out!

-When any type of paw irritation is an issue and your dog needs immediate relief while the root cause is addressed: try a soothing balm or probiotic paw spray to balance things out!
+When any type of paw irritation is an issue and your dog needs immediate relief while the root cause is addressed: try a soothing balm or spray to balance things out!

 What Else Can Cause Paw Licking??